- Student Affairs

 - Social Media

-Gender discrimination is any harassing or disparate treatment based on gender, sex-stereotyping, sexual orientation, or gender identity, which limits or denies a person’s ability to participate in or benefit from educational programs, employment, or Regis services.
+Gender discrimination is any harassing or disparate treatment based on gender, sex-stereotyping, sexual orientation, or gender identity, which limits or denies a person’s ability to participate in or benefit from Regis educational programs, employment, activities, or services.

 Consent is mutual permission between partners.
 To consent to something, such as a sexual act, means a person knowingly and willingly agrees to the act.
-A person cannot give consent if he/she is incapacitated by substances or if they are unconscious.
+A person cannot give consent if he/she is incapacitated by substances, if they are unconscious, or if they are asleep.

 Domestic violence is any act between family or household members which involves physical harm or the attempt of physical harm; places another in imminent fear of serious physical harm, or; causes another to engage in sexual relations without their consent.
 Family or household members include persons who are or were married; reside in the same household; are related by blood or marriage; have a child in common, or; are or have been involved in a substantial dating relationship.

 Dating violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the reporting party.
 The existence of such a relationship shall be determined based on the length of the relationship; the type of relationship; and the frequency of interaction between the persons involved in the relationship.

 Stalking is 1) willfully and maliciously engaging in a pattern of conduct or series of acts towards a person which alarms or annoys that person and causes substantial emotional distress and 2) making a threat intending to place the person in imminent fear of death or injury.

 The Division of Student Affairs and Enrollment

 Upper Student Center 213

 College Hall 201